Liemani/note/memo.md

 2020-12-24
+(Q: Question, I: Idea)
 - Q: When i set the argument type of main, even making it pointer is common, making it array also possible, will there some difference?
 - Q: Will it possible executing according to the extension of file in vim?
   - :set autoindent for .md
   - :set cindent for .c
-- Idea: What about a program which show real memory state on one side and what happenning at code at the other side?
+- I: What about a program which show real memory state on one side and what happenning at code at the other side?
   - Simulate very little computer, so i can see the memory at one display
 - Q: Can i access NULL pointer?
 - Idea: mobile golf game